m0nteir0/Y3S1-FSI/LOGBOOK4.md

 ### Tarefa 4 -> CONFIRMAR
 > Para confirmar o comportamento indicado no enunciado: <br>
 ````
-If you look at the implementation of the system() function, you will see that it uses execl() to
+"If you look at the implementation of the system() function, you will see that it uses execl() to
 execute /bin/sh; execl() calls execve(), passing to it the environment variables array.
 Therefore,
-using system(), the environment variables of the calling process is passed to the new program /bin/sh.
+using system(), the environment variables of the calling process is passed to the new program /bin/sh."
 ````
 > Compilámos e corremos o código específico fornecido e verificamos que as variaveis de ambiente do processo atual foram passadas para o novo programa chamado, ... <br>